-For those looking for some introductory information on the levy, then we are here to explain how the Apprenticeship Levy will work in practice and how it can benefit your business.
+For those looking for some introductory information on the levy, then we are here to explain how the Apprenticeship Levy works and how it can benefit your business.

 1. What is the Apprenticeship Levy

 2. Why was the Apprenticeship Levy introduced?

 3. When will the Levy come into effect?

 4. Will my company have to pay the Apprenticeship Levy?

 5. What defines a payroll